napi-rs/website/docs/concepts/types-overwrite.md

 ---
 title: 'Types Overwrite'
-description: Overwrite the arguments and return TypeScript types.
+description: Overwrite the argument and return TypeScript types.
 ---

 In most cases, **NAPI-RS** will generate the right TypeScript types for you.
 But in some scenarios, you may want to overwrite the arguments or return type.